trite2k3/AlteracValleyAFKBot/README.md

 # AlteracValleyAFKBot
 AlteracValleyAFKBot - Bash

 You need PixelSearch compiled for this to run.
+You also need xdotools.

 https://github.com/trite2k3/pixelsearch